Ruben304/SmartDocAnalyzer/README.md

 `/document/<filename>`
 - Get file by filename

+`/<filename>/process`
+- Run a process on a file

 ### Activate virtual envrionment
 - Type into root directory `.\smartDoc\Scripts\activate`

+### Task Queue Implementation
+- To run a celery work, make sure application is already running and type `celery -A app.celery worker --loglevel=info`

 ### Text summary and NLP
 - Both openai and google nlp are giving me issues